And Like That... He's Gone.

 A young Canadian creates Bitcoin and enlists the help of some older cryptography and cypher experts to help bolster and expand upon it.
 And lend credibility to the effort, creating a movement.
 In the early days, when the stakes are low, Todd slips up in a few ways.
 Ultimately, as a show of solidarity for the movement, the access to the original coins is destroyed, though the coins themselves are not burned.
 There's a general agreement that it doesn't matter who Satoshi is or was, all that matters is Bitcoin itself.

-To alter it slightly, there's perhaps even a case to be made that several of these early key players were all Satoshi in different, key ways.
+To alter it slightly, there's perhaps even a case to be made that several of these early key players were all Satoshi in different, important ways.
 It's possible that Hoback uncovered the 'Mouth of Satoshi' as it were.
 But no single person is ever going to take credit because it was more of a group effort, so they're also sort of not lying in their denials.
 One has passed away.
 Another is a recluse.
 Overall, it's all very "I am Spartacus" which is all very on brand for the movement.

 So even the strongest case for/against someone will be dismissed.
 The marching orders are: obfuscate, confuse, just never admit anything.
 That notion points to the best part of the doc in my eyes.
 From The Washington Post's story: